vexalist/campsite/content/english/camping.md

   subtitle: These are available to all campers
   price: Free
   features:
-  - text: 3 bathrooms with showers and toilet
+  - text: 3 bathrooms with hot showers and toilet
-  - text: Sheltered sink for washing up
+  - text: Sheltered sink for washing clothes and dishes
   - text: Solar-powered drying room
   - text: Sheltered area with tables and chairs for when it's rainy
+  - text: Spring water
-  - text: Spring water for drinking and washing
+  - text: Grey water and chemical disposal
-  - text: WC disposal area
+  - text: Wash area for bikes and dogs

 extras:
     title: Additional extras